AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

-# HTML Basics
+# An Introduction to HTML

 ## Introduction

-HTML, or HyperText Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
-Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to render output.
-Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
-Instead, they simply surround the content to convey structure and meaning.
+HyperText Markup Language (HTML) is the language of the web!
+It is the way that you take content you would like to share and describe it in a way that a browser can understand and display.

-Every web page you've ever visited is structured using HTML code.
-Being able to read and understand an HTML document is one of the most essential tools in a developer's toolbox.
+Every web page you've ever visited uses HTML to contain the content, and it's important to understand a little bit about what a web page looks like so you'll be able to effectively scrape the content from it.

 ## Objectives
 You will be able to:
-* Explain what HTML is and why it's important in the context of web development
+* Explain what HTML is and why it's important
 * Read a basic HTML document
-* Write basic HTML tags

 ## HTML Syntax